Correlated quantum machines beyond the standard second law

 According to Eq.~\eqref{4}, the efficiency of any engine operating between many reservoirs is upper bounded by

-The Carnot efficiency $\eta_C$, which holds for thermal baths in the absence of correlations \cite{pip66}, may hence be surpassed if entropic resources are present at the beginning of a cycle, $\sigma = \sigma (t) \neq 0$.
+The Carnot efficiency $\eta_\text{C}$ may hence be surpassed if entropic resources are present at the beginning of a cycle such that $\Delta \sigma < 0$.
 This result should not be regarded as a violation of the standard second law, but as its extension to situations where the latter does no longer apply.
-A special case of Eq.~\eqref{5} has recently been simulated experimentally using a spin-1/2 SWAP engine \cite{her23}.
+In standard thermodynamics, the maximum efficiency of a heat engine operating by two thermal baths is indeed given by $\eta_\text{C} - {kT_\text{min} \Sigma}/{Q^\text{in}}$ \cite{whi14}, which is always smaller than $\eta_\text{C}$ since $\Sigma \geq0$.
+This result follows from the general expression \eqref{5} in the absence of initial correlations (and displacements from equilibrium).
+A special case of Eq.~\eqref{5} has recently been simulated experimentally using a spin-1/2 SWAP engine \cite{her23}.\\